crazywooooorm/MLPractice/shell/bash.md

   * '-i': show the inode of each file
   * '-l': show in long listing
   * '-a': show all files including the hidden ones
+* 'mkdir + directory_name' creates a new directory
+* 'rmdir + directory_name' removes the empty directory
+* 'rm + file_name' removes the file, 'rm -R + directory_name' removes all the files in the directory (which removes that directory).
+With '-i' (interactive) after 'rm', it asks confirmation of the delete.
+With '-v' (verbose) after 'rm', it generates a summary of what have been removed.

 ### Files
 * 'file' + file name gives you the type of that file